zerodogg/scriptbucket/README.markdown

     latexb              A simple utility script to help easily build LaTeX documents.

     monitorgrowth       Monitor the rate at which a file is growing.

+    prepVim             A script that downloads and installs vim plugins.
+Uses pathogen to make sure ~/.vim is not cluttered.

     reencode            A simple script to assist with re-encoding MP3-files.